ms-iot/imx-iotcore/Documentation/winpe-mmc.md

 It will format the SD card, copy the WinPE image contents, and write the firmware to the reserved sector at the beginning of the card.

 You can now insert the SD card in your HummingBoard and boot.
-It will boot into WinPE, then flash the FFU to MMC, then reboot.
+It will boot into WinPE, then flash the FFU to eMMC, then reboot.
 Before rebooting, it renames the `EFI` folder at the root of the SD card to `_efi`, which causes UEFI to skip the SD card when it's looking for a filesystem to boot from.
-It will find the `EFI` directory on MMC instead, and boot from there.
+It will find the `EFI` directory on eMMC instead, and boot from there.
 If you wish to boot into WinPE again, you can rename `_efi` back to `EFI`.